-- 1. Highways; Interstate Systems and Primary Systems Permits may not be granted for automobile graveyard or junkyard within 1000 feet of the right-of-way of any highway incorporated in both the Interstate System and Primary System or within 600 feet of the right-of-way of any other highway, except for: - a.
-Those automobile graveyards or junkyards that are kept entirely screened from ordinary view from the highway at all times by natural objects, plantings or fences.
-Screening required by this paragraph must be: - (1) At a height, density and depth sufficient to accomplish complete screening from ordinary view; - (2) Well constructed and properly maintained at a minimum height of 6 feet; - (3) Placed outside of the highway right-of-way; and - (4) Acceptable to the municipal officers or county commissioners; and - b.
-Those automobile graveyards or junkyards located within areas that have been zoned for industrial use and located more than 600 feet but less than 1000 feet from the right-of-way of any highway incorporated in both the Interstate System and Primary System. - 2.
-Limitations on new permits A permit may not be granted for an automobile graveyard or junkyard established after October, 3 1973 and located within 100 feet of any highway
+Permits may not be granted for automobile graveyards, automobile recycling businesses, or junkyards within 1000 feet of the right-of-way of any highway incorporated in both the Interstate System and Primary System or within 600 feet of the right-of-way of any other highway, except for:

+- a.
+1. Those automobile graveyards, automobile recycling businesses, or junkyards that are kept entirely screened from ordinary view from the highway at all times by natural objects, plantings or fences.
+Screening required by this paragraph must be: - (1) a.
+At a height, density and depth sufficient to accomplish complete screening from ordinary view; - (2) b.
+Well constructed and properly maintained at a minimum height of 6 feet; - (3) c.
+Placed outside of the highway right-of-way; and - (4) d.
+Acceptable to the municipal officers or county commissioners: and - b.
+2. Those automobile graveyards, automobile recycling businesses, or junkyards located within areas that have been zoned for industrial use and located more than 600 feet but less than 1000 feet from the right-of-way of any highway incorporated in both the Interstate System and Primary System.

+2. b.
+Limitations on new permits

+A permit may not be granted for an automobile graveyard, automobile recycling business, or junkyard established after October, 3 1973 and located within 100 feet of any highway.

-- 3. Public Facilities A new permit may not be granted for an automobile graveyard or junkyard that is: - a.
-Located within 300 feet of a public building, public park, public playground, public bathing beach, school, church or cemetery; and - b.
-Within ordinary view from a facility under paragraph a. - 4.
+3. c.
+Public Facilities

+A new permit may not be granted for an automobile graveyard, automobile recycling business, or junkyard that is:

+- a.
+1. Located within 300 feet of a public building, public park, public playground, public bathing beach, school, church or cemetery; and - b.
+2. Within ordinary view from a facility under paragraph a 1. - 4. d.
 Public and Private Water Supplies.

 A new permit may not be granted for an automobile graveyard, junkyard or automobile recycling business that handles junk, scrap metal, vehicles or other solid waste within 300 feet of a well that serves as a public or private water supply.
 This prohibition does not include a private well that serves only the automobile graveyard, junkyard, automobile recycling business or the owner's or operator's abutting residence.
+This prohibition does not apply to wells installed after an automobile graveyard, junkyard or automobile recycling business has already received a permit under 30-A M.R.S.A. §3753, as may be amended.

-Municipal officers may renew a permit allowing the continued handling of junk, scrap metal, vehicles or other solid waste within 300 feet of a well serving as a public or private water supply as long as no further encroachment toward the well occurs and there is no evidence of contamination of the well.
+Automobile graveyards, junkyards and automobile recycling businesses operating under the terms of permits issued prior to the effective date of 30-A M.R.S.A. §3754-A, as may be amended, and handling junk, scrap metal, vehicles or other solid waste within 300 feet of wells that serve as public or private water supplies may continue to operate in those locations under the terms of those permits.
+Municipal officers or county commissioners may renew a permit allowing the continued handling of junk, scrap metal, vehicles or other solid waste within 300 feet of a well serving as a public or private water supply as long as no further encroachment toward the well occurs.
+The municipal officers or county commissioners may not renew a permit if there is substantial, credible evidence that the permitted activities have caused contamination of the well.
+(Reference: 30-A M.R.S.A. §3754-A, as may be amended)and there is no evidence of contamination of the well.
 [2003, c.
 312, §9 (new).]
 (Please check Title 30-A ' 3754 for latest language)

-3. Performance Standards
+3. 4.
+Performance Standards

-All automobile graveyards and junkyards permitted pursuant to Article 7 and 8 of this Ordinance are required to comply with the following standards:
+All automobile graveyards, automobile recycling businesses, and junkyards permitted pursuant to Article 7 and 8 of this Ordinance are required to comply with the following standards: